- Defrost Systems

 Absocold Corporation additionally guarantees, to the original purchaser only, the refrigerator sealed system and the hermetic motor (compressor) furnished as a part of this refrigerator for a period of seven (7) years from date of purchase, when this refrigerator is operated and maintained according to instructions attached to furnished with this product.

-SEVEN FULL YEAR WARRANTY ON MICROWAVE OVEN MAGNETRON
+FIVE FULL YEAR WARRANTY ON MICROWAVE OVEN MAGNETRON

 Warranty Service & Replacement Parts